Blooverh/Python_Algorithms/TreesChpt/notes.md

         for each child c in T.children(p) do Q.enqueue(c) -> add p's children to the end of the queue for later visits

-> In order traversal -> We visit a position between the recursive traversals of its left and right subtrees.
+> Inorder traversal -> We visit a position between the recursive traversals of its left and right subtrees.
 We can think of it as visiting the nodes from left to right starting from the last level (depth) of the entire tree.
 For every position p the inorder traversal visits p after all the positions in the left subtree of the p and before all the positions in the right subtree of p.
 >> Algorithm: inorder(p):

     if p has left child lc then